SamMed05/c-cpp-notes/docs/c/EXERCISES_3.md

 Where:

 - `int_array_t` is the structure for managing an integer array
-- `r` is a pointer to the structure that will manage the resulting array
+- `r` is a pointer to the structure that will manage the resulting array, to be allocated by the function;
 - `a1` is a pointer to the structure managing the first input array
 - `a2` is a pointer to the structure managing the second input array